-Table 15: Troubleshooting Chart
+Table A-1 Troubleshooting Chart

-Symptom Action PWR LED is Off Check connections between the switch, the power cord and the wall outlet. • Contact your dealer for assistance.
+Symptom Action Power LED is Off Check connections between the switch, the power cord, and the wall outlet.
+Contact your dealer for assistance.
 Power LED is Amber Internal power supply has failed.
 Contact your local dealer for assistance.
-DIAG LED Flashing Yellow Power cycle the switch to try and clear the condition.
-Tellow If the condition does not clear, contact your dealer for assistance.
+Diag LED is Amber Power cycle the switch to try and clear the condition.
+If the condition does not clear, contact your local dealer for assistance.
 Stack Master LED is Flashing Amber The stack has not completed its initial configuration.
 Wait a few minutes for the process to complete.
 Check that all stacking cables are properly connected.
-Stack Link LED is Flashing Green/Amber ♦ The uplink/downlink has failed.
+Stack Link LED is Flashing Green/Amber The uplink/downlink has failed.
 For the indicated stack link, check that the stacking cables are properly connected.
-Replace the stacking cable if necessary. • Power cycle the switch to try and clear the condition.
-Link LED is Off • Verify that the switch and attached device are powered on.
+Replace the stacking cable if necessary.
+Power cycle the switch to try and clear the condition.
+Link LED is Off Verify that the switch and attached device are powered on.
 Be sure the cable is plugged into both the switch and corresponding device.
-If the switch is installed in a rack, check the connections to the punch-down block and patch panel.
 Verify that the proper cable type is used and its length does not exceed specified limits.
 Check the adapter on the attached device and cable connections for possible defects.
 Replace the defective adapter or cable if necessary.